mage-ai/mage-ai/README.md

 Cleaning actions include imputing missing values, reformatting strings, removing duplicates, and many more.

+If a cleaning action you need doesn’t exist in the library, you can write and save custom cleaning functions in the UI.

 Here’s a list of available [cleaning actions](docs/actions/README.md).

 <img